There’s something about the summer that begs you to rejuvenate.

 Your child’s probably not the same student they were a year ago.
 You might not be the same parent.

-If you find a new way to start practicing regularly now, it won’t be as hard to keep up the good habits when the school projects flare up and the extracurriculars fill up your calendar.
+This may take some time.
+That’s ok.
+Try out different ways to practice, different times of the day to practice, different ways to warm-up for practice.
+They won’t all be winners.
+But if you find new ways to start practicing regularly now, it won’t be as hard to keep up the good habits when the school projects flare up and the extracurriculars fill up your calendar.

 7. Play something new